Code of Conduct

 The spirit of an International clearance is verification that a player has no awaiting disciplinary hearings, code of conduct breaches, outstanding judicial matters, and/or no outstanding payments.

-Players seeking to gain International Clearance and therefore the right to register and play in Australia must follow the steps in order as outlined below
+Players from Australia seeking to gain International Clearance and therefore the right to register and play overseas, must use the online application form below.

 BRUFC is committed to providing services to children and young people in accordance with the Child Safe Environments recommendations and requirements from the State Office for Sport and Recreation, Rugby Union SA and Rugby Australia.